Lakshmi-Kovvuri/Developing-data-products-week4/README.md

   The dataset contains 53,940 observations of diamonds and 10 variables such as price, carat, cut, clarity, color, X,Y and so on.

-  By using 'selectInput' and 'checkboxInput' option in sidebar panel, we can know the relationship between the attributes.
+  By using 'selectInput' and 'checkboxInput' option in sidebar panel of reproducible pitch, we can know the relationship between the attributes.

   The reproducible pitch presentation is available in the following link: